 Pay & Leave

 Educators receive a monthly salary.
-Educators are eligible for a minimum of 4 weeks paid leave.
+Educators are eligible for a minimum of four weeks paid leave.
 Educators are eligible for a readjustment allowance post-service.

 Housing & Travel